chrisglein/chrisglein.github.io/_posts/2012-04-01-music-made-me-part-19.md

 ### Reckoning - Ani Difranco
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/2kHK4PLfeUg3s8dmWiQKN3?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 Ah, at last an Ani album to fit in with the rest of what Jessica and I were listening to.
 This one has such a strong point of a view, a deliberate feeling.
-And it really comes across in this, the title track (well, one of the two title tracks) of *Reveling/Reckoning*.
+And it really comes across in this, the title track (well, one of the two title tracks) of _Reveling/Reckoning_.

 The horns.
 Oh my god the horns.
 When they come in it completely changes the character of the song.
 It jumps from melancholy to uplifting immediately.
 The guitar and vocals sound cold and alone in the beginning, but there's this undeniable warmth that the horns bring that transforms everything at 1:13.

-Those parts later where the horns are walking up the scales really remind me of Bar Kokhba.
+Those parts later where the horns are walking up the scales really remind me of _Bar Kokhba_.
 And then there are parts where I can hear a bit of Chicago in this.
 I didn't think about these connections at the time; this is something I say now listening to it in close proximity to the rest of my musical journey.
 It's nice to see the context compressed like that and understand why I had particular affinity for certain songs.

 This album changed Ani from something just Jessica listened to into something we would really listen to together.
 It's a magnificent collection of sound and feeling.